hq9000/cython-vst-loader/README.md

 # at this point, the buffers are expected to have some sound of the C# playing
 ```

+#### limit on number of processed event for one buffer

+Currently, the maximum number of events processed per one buffer is 1024.
+This seems like a reasonable assumption for most use cases.

+A PR is welcome if you see an elegant way to lift this limitation.
+(see the change set of #7 for reference)

 ### Freeing up buffers

 ```python